NCAR/CAM/doc/source/users_guide/input-datasets.rst

 Lower boundary data sets
 ------------------------------

-For CESM2.0 we provide one lower boundary data set from 1750 to the end of 2015, that can be used for different horizontal resolutions.
-This data file includes of different long-lived greenhouse and other gases that are prescribed as concentrations at the surface.
+In CESM2 a number of very long-lived chemical species have their mixing ratios specified at the surface (e.g., CO2, CH4, CFCs).
-This file works for all CESM2 atmospheric configurations.
+The standard lower boundary condition file is provided for 1750 to 2015, and is suitable for various horizontal resolutions.

-flbc_file = ‘/glade/p/cesmdata/cseg/inputdata/atm/waccm/lb/LBC_17500116-20150116_CMIP6_0p5degLat_c180227.nc’
+This file works for all CESM2 atmospheric configurations. flbc_file = ‘/glade/p/cesmdata/cseg/inputdata/atm/waccm/lb/LBC_17500116-20150116_CMIP6_0p5degLat_c180227.nc’

-Additional lower boundary condition files for future CMIP6 pathways will be provided in CESM2.1
+Additional files are available for the SSP scenarios.

 ------------------------------
 Soil erodibility files